 Fees for Specialized Programs

-For review and consideration of potential sponsorship and subsequent fee negotiation, the VR counselor provides information on specific services not otherwise described below to the TWC-VR Central Office program specialist for physical restoration.
+For consideration of potential sponsorship and subsequent fee negotiation, the VR counselor provides information on specific services not otherwise described below to the state office program specialist for physical restoration.

 Cardiac Rehabilitation Facilities

 For VR to sponsor services in a cardiac rehabilitation facility, the customer's physician must refer the customer to that facility.